 Contracts and grants allow providers to meet higher quality standards by providing stable, predictable, and timely funding.
 And most importantly, both contracts and grants enable states to establish financial incentives for programs that provide care to underserved communities, like infants and toddlers, children with disabilities, and families who need nontraditional hour care.
-When states use contracts, they can pay providers monthly installments based on enrollment and allow for flexible absence policies given the fixed, monthly payments.
+When states use contracts, they can pay providers monthly installments based on enrollment and allow for flexible absence policies given the fixed, monthly payment.
 Some states have had success in using contracts, while others have noted administrative challenges around implementation, low participation among programs, inability to fill slots, and a lack of significant funding to support this initiative.
-Some states have had success in using contracts.
+Some states have had success in using contracts among programs, inability to fill slots, and a lack of significant funding to support this initiative.

 Grants have been instrumental for supporting immediate stabilization, supply building and helping states meet quality improvement goals.
 In fact, CCAoA's Annual Child Care Landscape Analysis 2022 report shows evidence of national child care supply recovery during the time that grants were used in all states to stabilize the child care system.
 When examining the number of center-based programs open between 2019 and 2022, the number increased, and during the same period the rate of decline among family child care homes was smaller than in prior years.
-These grants have specifically been used by programs to cover fixed costs like rent and utilities, compensation and other benefits, and program materials and supplies for centers, family child care homes, and family, friend and neighbor care.
+11 These grants have specifically been used by programs to cover fixed costs like rent and utilities, compensation and other benefits, and program materials and supplies for centers, family child care homes, and family, friend and neighbor care.
 Every state demonstrated with federal relief funding that they can successfully provide grants to child care programs, with some states using this funding to provide grants for supply and capacity building for care of

 9 The State Capacity Building Center (September 2022).
 Using Grants and Contracts to Build the Supply and Quality of Infant and Toddler Care.
 Office of Child Care, Administration for Children and Families, U.S. Department of Health and Human Services. https://childcareta.acf.hhs.gov/sites/default/files/new-occ/resource/files/using contracts high quality infant and toddler ca.pdf underserved populations.
-States like Colorado12, New Jersey13, and Tennessee14 used relief funding to provide additional dollars or bonus awards for programs that served infants and toddlers, children with special needs, or providing care during non-traditional hours.
+States like Colorado12, New Jersey13, and Tennessee14 used relief funding to provide additional grant funding or bonus awards for programs that served infants and toddlers, children with special needs, or providing care during non-traditional hours.